Planning a trip on the Jacobite steam train? Here’s how you can make the most out of your trip…

 The Jacobite steam train: my verdict

-I’m actually surprised at myself writing this, but thought the Jacobite steam train experience was totally enchanting from start to finish.
-If you think it’s just going to be like rocking up for an ordinary train journey then you’re very much mistaken.
+I’m actually surprised at myself writing this but thought the Jacobite steam train experience was pretty mega from start to finish.

 The Jacobite steam train as a Harry Potter fan